 Therapeutic management options are aimed at reducing the hip pain felt by the dog.
 These measures may include:

-Food Supplements – Various food supplements ranging from fish oil to green-lipped mussels are used to reduce the joint pain experienced by dogs with hip dysplasia.
+Food Supplements – Various food supplements are available to promote canine joint health.
+Supplements range from fish oil to green-lipped mussels are used to reduce the joint pain experienced by dogs with hip dysplasia.
+Daily supplements help to lower the risk of hip dysplasia in dogs.

 Acupuncture and Gold Bead Implantation – this is an alternative intervention that vets sometimes use to ease the pain felt in the affected CHD joints.
-Treatment results are mixed and vary by case, speak with your pet professional to see if this will help your dog.
+Every dog’s results will vary.
+The overall success of the treatment results are dependent on the dog’s prognosis.
+Always speak with your pet professional to see if this will help your dog.
 A dog may show some improvement whereas in other cases there’s no change.

 Physical Therapy/Exercising – Certain massage techniques together with exercising the hind limb in certain motions may help to alleviate some of the pain.
 If these techniques work for your dog, you can learn then and then apply them at home when your pooch needs some pain relief.